 SYNOPSIS

 The wind is both force and resistance.
-THE WIND IN HER HANDS is the debut feature documentary by Jonas Nellissen about 21-year-old Elena, who is trying to qualify for the Olympic Games in IQ Foil Windsurfing - an almost impossible goal, as she first lifted off the water on a foil just three years ago.
+THE WIND IN HER HANDS is a poetically distilled documentary about 21-year-old Elena, who is trying to qualify for the Olympic Games in IQ Foil Windsurfing - an almost impossible goal, as she first lifted off the water on a foil just three years ago.
 As she learns to trust the wind, she must face a far greater challenge, buried deep within.

 Her relentless ambition has brought her success before.
 Control was always her strategy - and her shield.
 A fine line between discipline and self-sabotage.
 The eating disorder she recently survived is just one of many waves crashing over her.
 But there is something else: a moment when self-determination was no longer an option, a trauma submerged in the depths.
 The wind propels her forward, but it also stirs up what was long forgotten.
 The body remembers what the mind refuses to.
 A storm that cannot be halted.

-Only when Elena stops fighting the wind can she find her balance—and stand her ground in competition.
+Only when Elena stops fighting the wind can she find her balance and stand her ground in competition.
+For the very first time she speaks out about the horrible rape she experienced years ago.
+Not in the protected environment of her family but in a public podcast.
 And suddenly, a new path to Olympic qualification emerges, one never seen before in this discipline.

 A powerful coming-of-age story about the razor-thin line between great ambition and Self-denial - and the liberating freedom that comes from letting go of control.